No chance of Zulfikar Mirza rejoining PPP: Zardari

-HUB: Former President Asif Ali Zardari on Tuesday said that it was very difficult for his former friend and ex Sindh Home Minister Zulfikar Mirza to rejoin the Pakistan People’s Party (PPP).
+HUB: Former President Asif Ali Zardari on Tuesday said that it was very difficult for his former friend and ex Sindh Home Minister Zulfikar Mirza to rejoin the PPP.

 Speaking to the media, Zardari said that some friends are tested during good times and some friends were tested during bad times.
 He said that it was very difficult for Zulfikar Mirza to rejoin the PPP, stating that he does not make such decisions.